Tax Breaks for Single Parents

 File as Head of Household

-Single parents who file as "head of household" for 2017 will be able to claim an exemption for themselves and each qualifying child.
+Single parents who file as "head of household" will be able to claim an exemption for themselves and each qualifying child.
 This means that for each exemption, part of your income would not be taxed.
 Keep in mind, though, that only one parent can claim each child as a dependent for tax purposes.
 Those parents who share approximately equal custody will need to determine which parent will claim the dependent exemption for each child.